Policy Number: 126.96.36.199

 - University Health Care Components may only use and disclose PHI to a University non-health care component to the same extent, and in the same manner, as it is permitted to use or disclose PHI to individuals or entities that are legally separate from the University.

 - University Health Care Components shall provide compliance reports to the Health Sciences Center Privacy Officer on a periodic basis.
+Such compliance reports will be facilitated via annual risk assessment conducted by the University.

 UNIVERSITY BUSINESS ASSOCIATE RESPONSIBILITIES: